GabeScott/standard-works-vault/General Conference/2017 October - Apart, but Still One.md

 However, what really determines, solidifies, or destroys our unity is how we act when we are apart from our Church members.
 As we all know, it is inevitable and normal that eventually we will talk about each other.

-Depending on what we choose to say about one another, our words will either have our “hearts knit together in unity,” as Alma taught those he baptized in the Waters of Mormon, or they will erode the love, trust, and goodwill that should exist among us.
+Depending on what we choose to say about one another, our words will either have our “hearts knit together in unity,”[^2] as Alma taught those he baptized in the Waters of Mormon, or they will erode the love, trust, and goodwill that should exist among us.

 There are comments that subtly destroy unity, such as “Yes, he’s a good bishop; oh, but you should have seen him when he was a young man!”